(RISK-2394) An Introduction to Analysis for Small Data Populations

 The scope of this paper explores the dynamics of risk identification, risk distribution types and the resulting impact upon design teams, project budgets and owners.
 The design industry has been supporting the use of risk analysis and more project risk events are being identified and mitigation measures are being incorporated prior to construction bidding.
 A generic case study of a water treatment plant project will highlight the risk bias and its intricate effects upon the design team and the owner’s project management (PM) staff.

-(RISK-2445) Risk and Uncertainty Best Practices in GAO’s Best Practice Guides
+(RISK-2445) Risk and Uncertainty Practices in GAO’s Best Practice Guides

 Abstract: The U.S. Government Accountability Office (GAO) is responsible for assisting the Congress in its oversight of the federal government, including agencies’ stewardship of public funds.
 With the help of industry and government experts, GAO has published a series of best practices guides related to program management.
 The GAO Cost Estimating and Assessment Guide established a consistent methodology based on best practices that analysts can use to develop and manage program cost estimates.
 The GAO Schedule Assessment Guide is a companion to the cost guide and presents ten best practices associated with developing and maintaining a reliable schedule.
-In this paper, we describe GAO’s development of its best practices guides, with a focus on cost and schedule risk and uncertainty analysis leading practices.
+In this paper, we describe GAO’s development of its best practices cost estimating guide and the features of both guides, with a focus on cost and schedule risk and uncertainty analysis leading practices.

-(RISK-2459) Closing Panel Discussion of DRM Special Track on Quantification Methods
+(RISK-2459) (Panel Discussion) DRM Special Track on Quantification Methods

 Abstract: The DRM committee is putting together a special 2-day track of presentations and panel discussions on the subject of Project Cost and Schedule Risk Quantification Methods: Alternative Methods.
 A closing panel discussion will use a compiled table as a focal point of discussion to summarize the papers presented over the two days.